Get started thinking about the future now.

 Prepare: What resources are available on campus to help me develop the professional skills I will need?

-- Develop your “academic toolkit” through numerous Seeds of Success workshops through the Office of Student Success.
+- Develop your “academic toolkit” through numerous Seeds of Success workshops through the Office of Student Life.

 - Sign up to be a student mentor or research assistant for one of your English professors.